21 Benefits of olive oil for health

 Is it good for health?

-It is considered that saturated fats increase the level of LDL (low-density lipoprotein) or bad cholesterol and decrease HDL (high-density lipoprotein) or good cholesterol (will be discussed in unsaturated fatty acid), further explanation will clear you goodness and badness of saturated fatty acid.
+It is considered that saturated fats increase the level of LDL (low-density lipoprotein), or bad cholesterol, and decrease HDL (high-density lipoprotein), or good cholesterol (will be discussed in unsaturated fatty acids).
+Further explanation will clarify the goodness and badness of saturated fatty acids.

 What is cholesterol?